Table of Contents

 Both cats and dogs have a keen interest in a cord's taste.

-That's why you have to keep your lamps and other electrical objects and their cords secured so they won't be able to chew them.
+That's why you must keep your lamps and other electrical objects and their cords secured so they won't be able to chew them.

 Do you have a dog house in your yard?

-If yes, then you need to make sure it's free from brush or any flammable material.
+If yes, you need to ensure it's free from brush or any flammable material.

 It could be a haven for a fearful dog in the event of a fire.